bigwellbara/bigwellbara/README.md

 ### What I build

  I care about the unglamorous parts: data models, admin tools, and the APIs that keep a product running after launch.

 - **.NET and C#** for structured server work — MVC apps, services, and domain code with one reason to change
 - **PHP and Laravel** for shipping product backends without ceremony
-- **TypeScript** for tooling that has to talk across processes
+- **TypeScript** for tooling that has to talk across processes — background services, BFFs, Celery workers doing the work nobody notices until it stops
+- **Django and Python** where the problem is closer to data and models than to views
+- **Microservices** split along real boundaries, not because it's trendy — and design patterns used because they solve a problem, not because a book said to

 ### Featured work